 A good sadist is hard to find.

-But, I can reveal, a good masochist is even harder to find.
+But I can reveal, a good masochist is even harder to find.
 Whenever I hear the words, ‘Use me, abuse me, do anything you want with me!’ my heart and my manhood always sinks.
-This is not because I have any problem with the idea of using someone.
+Not because I have any problem with the idea of using someone.
 Rather it’s that I know that not far behind this invitation to selfishness are always the words, ‘Not that!
 This!
 Not there!
 Here!’

 Sado-masochism, when all’s said and done, is a bit of a con and should be prosecuted under the Trade Descriptions Act.